 - Get insurance coverage.
 Recruitment agencies are required by law to ensure that Filipino workers to be deployed abroad have insurance.
 You should be insured for the whole duration of your employment abroad.
 It must be noted that insurance fees should be shouldered by your agency.

-- Apply for Pag-IBIG and PhilHealth Memberships (Mandatory for OFWs).
+- Apply for Pag-IBIG and PhilHealth memberships (Mandatory for OFWs).
 It’s mandatory for OFWs to apply for Pag-IBIG and PhilHealth memberships.
 Even if you have previously applied for these memberships, you’ll have to apply again since you’ll be under OFW classification this time.
 These memberships include a lot of benefits that will help you provide medical and financial support for your family.
 You can even get multi-purpose loans from these memberships, as well as enjoy multiple PhilHealth benefits.
-You should prepare at least P2,000 per year for the membership fees.
+You should prepare at least PHP 2,400 per year for the Philhealth membership fee and a minimum of PHP 100 for the Pag-IBIG membership fee.

 - Attend the Canadian Orientation Abroad Seminar or COA.
 This seminar is regularly conducted by the Canadian government with the help of the International Organization for Migration (IOM).
 It’s usually held at the Citibank Tower in Makati.
 This seminar is also free of charge and talks mainly about the things that you should and shouldn’t expect when adjusting to work and life in a foreign country.

-1. Build a good relationship with your employer.
+2. Build a good relationship with your employer

 It’s important to establish a great working environment not just for you but for your patient, too.
 You can achieve this by having good relations with your employer.
 You must maintain a high level of trust and respect between you and your employer.
 If you can, try not to be a total stranger while still keeping your relationship professional.

-2. Before signing contracts, make sure to inspect every detail and ask for clarifications if needed.
+3. Before signing contracts, make sure to inspect every detail and ask for clarifications if needed

 While filling out forms, signing contracts, and authorizing agreements of any kind, review and double-check everything before finalizing things.
 If you’re not confident enough, you can ask for help from your trusted friends or fellow workers.
 Never sign anything without making sure that you won’t be put into any kind of trouble or disadvantage.